zetanumbers/book/src/myosotis.md

 </div>

-During the execution of a future, local variables have non-static lifetimes, however after future yields these lifetimes become static unless they refer to something outside of it.
+During the execution of a future, local variables have non-static lifetimes, however after future yields these lifetimes become static unless they refer to something outside of it<sup id="postscript_ref-3">[P.S.](#postscript_note-3)</sup>.
 This is an example of sound and safe lifetime extension thus making the whole future `Leak`.
 However, if when we use `JoinGuard` it becomes a little bit trickier:

 ```rust,ignore
 fn _internal_join_guard_future() -> impl std::future::Future<Output = ()> + Leak {